Missouri Alternative Education Network By-Laws

 Dues, finances, and assessments

 Section 1.
-The fiscal year of the organization shall be January 1 through December 31.
-The Board of Directors may establish dues, membership fees, assessments, registration fees, or other similar requirements prior to December 30.
-The Administrative Assistant shall be responsible for ensuring that all funds received by the organization are properly deposited, expended, and accounted for.
+The fiscal year of the organization shall be August through July.
+The Board of Directors may establish dues, membership fees, assessments, registration fees, or other similar requirements prior to August 1.
+The Treasurer shall be responsible for ensuring that all funds received by the organization are properly deposited, expended, and accounted for.
 The organization is authorized to receive contributions, grants, gifts, bequests, or other funds designated for the Missouri Alternative Education Network.

 Section 2.
 No part of the net earnings of the corporation shall inure to the benefit of, or be distributable to, its members, directors, officers or other private persons except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered.